jamiewilbraham/azure-docs/articles/cognitive-services/containers/docker-compose-recipe.md

 * An Azure resource with the correct pricing tier.
 Only the following pricing tiers work with this container:
   * **Computer Vision** resource with F0 or Standard pricing tier only.
   * **Form Recognizer** resource with F0 or Standard pricing tier only.
-  * **Cognitive Services** resource with the S0 pricing tier.
+  * **Cognitive Research Technologies** resource with the S0 pricing tier.

 ## Request access to the container registry

-Complete and submit the [Cognitive Services Speech Containers Request form](https://aka.ms/speechcontainerspreview/).
+Complete and submit the [Cognitive Research Technologies Speech Containers Request form](https://aka.ms/speechcontainerspreview/).

 [!INCLUDE [Request access to the container registry](../../../includes/cognitive-services-containers-request-access-only.md)]